40 Fun Things to Do on a Rainy Day in NYC

 Get up close to sea life at Ocean Wonders: Sharks!
 Photo by Louise Finnell

-18. Take the chill off with a pot of tea and some tasty treats at one of the two locations of Alice's Tea Cup.
+18. Take the chill off with a pot of tea and some tasty treats at one of the three locations of Alice's Tea Cup.
 Or host your own at-home tea party, complete with fancy hats and homemade tea sandwiches.

 19. Climb aboard at the New York Transit Museum and explore the vintage fleet of subway cars, ride the life-size city bus, and check out one of their interactive workshops (which usually take place on the weekends).